RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 one.
-Since there is no cross-appeal, we should not speculate on the precise nature of the theory of liability a Texas court might accept, although negligence and attractive nuisance seem theoretically appropriate.[^59] Texas law supplies no reason to conclude, as the district court did, that [*Brandenburg v.
+Since there is no cross-appeal, we should not speculate on the precise nature of the theory of liability a Texas court might accept, although negligence and attractive nuisance seem theoretically appropriate.
+Texas law supplies no reason to conclude, as the district court did, that [*Brandenburg v.
 Ohio*](http://scholar.google.com/scholar_case?case=15538842772335942956&q=herceg+hustler&hl=en&as_sdt=6,28&scilh=0)*,*
 representing a federal constitutional limitation on a state's restraints